Park Connector Network: History

-The proposal to form a park connector network was approved in 1991 by The Garden City Action Committee.
-In 1995, The Kallang Park Connector became the first park connector to be implemented.
-Stretching over nine kilometres, the park connector links two regional parks: Bishan Park and Kallang Riverside Park.
-In December 2007, the Eastern Coastal Loop, a 42-kilometre loop, was completed, providing a link from East Coast Park to Changi Beach Park.
-By January 2012, 200 kilometres of the PCN had been completed.
-In 2015, NParks had completed 300 kilometres of the PCN, along with the Central Urban Loop.
+The proposal to form a park connector network was approved in 1991 by the Garden City Action Committee.
+In 1995, Kallang Park Connector became the first park connector to be implemented.
+Stretching over 9 km, the park connector links two regional parks: Bishan–Ang Mo Kio Park and Kallang Riverside Park.
+In December 2007, the 42 km Eastern Coastal Loop was completed, providing a link from East Coast Park to Changi Beach Park.
+The PCN had a total length of 200 km by January 2012, and 300 km by 2015, with the completion of the Central Urban Loop that same year.